Doug-Pardee/LightZombie/README.markdown

 ## Interested in contributing?

 Software developers are welcome to contribute;
-at the moment we could use Mac and Linux developers to support those platforms.
+at the moment we could especially use Mac and Linux developers to support those platforms, and someone familiar with EXIF to work out the kinks in metadata interpretation.
 To contribute, simply fork the project, make your changes, commit them and push them to the github repository, then submit a Pull Request (you might need to learn about git and github first).